waterdrinkerAP/deathland/Deathland_lore.md

 them as well.
 Since she was so proud of her deed she often went to torture and play with the gods.
 She was the only one who knew where they were, assuring herself that no one could ever help them.
-Plum'fe is beautiful and cruel, she can manipulate colored beings that are on a lower level than hers.
+Plum'fe is beautiful and cruel, she can manipulate Color Beings that are on a lower level than hers.
 Her favorite weapons are spear-lollypop, sharp candies and pink magic.<br/>

 Lord Maulve:<br/>